nikolaswise/transportation-service-plan/src/lib/07_Glossary.md

 **Functional Plan**

 A limited-purpose, multijurisdictional plan for an area or activity having significant districtwide impact on the orderly and responsible development of the metropolitan area.
-A Functional Plan serves as a guideline for local comprehensive plans consistent, with ORS 268.390.
+A Functional Plan serves as a guideline for local comprehensive plans consistent with ORS 268.390.

 **Goals**